 Element AI turns cutting-edge AI research and industry expertise into software solutions that exponentially learn and improve.
 The company was looking into potential ways to combine simulation with AI and identified three challenges to address with the assistance of AnyLogic:

 - Can simulation help generate valuable datasets to pre-train an AI model?

 - Can AI help improve the behavior of agents in the simulation?

 - Can reinforcement learning techniques be applied to real industry use cases?

-For anyone not familiar with recent advances in machine learning, it’s important to underline that deep learning usually requires very large datasets for model training to be successful.
+It’s important to underline that deep learning usually requires very large datasets for model training to be successful.
 Rather than building extensive rule-based systems, neural networks, a family of models used in AI, learn from vast amounts of data by making decisions that are in accordance with as many data points as possible.
 However, the data can be affected by several issues: